 Tesla Theft & Safety in Australia

-Key facts about Tesla vehicle security and safety performance in Australia.
+Key facts about Tesla vehicle security and safety performance for Australian owners.

 🔒 Tesla Theft Risk in Australia

-Teslas are among the hardest vehicles to steal in Australia, thanks to their built-in security features.
-Australian Police data confirms that EVs in general have lower theft rates than petrol vehicles.
+Teslas are among the hardest vehicles to steal in Australia.
+Built-in GPS tracking, Sentry Mode camera surveillance, and PIN-to-drive security make theft extremely difficult.
+Data from the National Motor Vehicle Theft Reduction Council confirms that EVs have lower theft rates than petrol vehicles overall.

-• Built-in GPS tracking allows Tesla to locate the vehicle if stolen
+• Built-in GPS tracking enables Tesla and police to locate stolen vehicles

-• Sentry Mode uses cameras to record suspicious activity around the vehicle
+• Sentry Mode records suspicious activity around the vehicle using onboard cameras

-• PIN-to-drive adds an extra layer of security beyond the key card
+• PIN-to-drive adds an extra security layer beyond the key card or phone key

 • No engine means no catalytic converter theft risk

-• Over-the-air software updates can add new security features
+• Over-the-air updates can add new security features remotely

 • Tesla Model 3 (2019+): 5-star ANCAP rating